Moose2Model/Moose2Model/README.md

 ## Enable links to ABAP Eclipse

 To use links to external application, OSProcess needs to be installed.
-You may install it using:
+Copy the following text into the same playground and execute in the same way:

     Gofer new squeaksource:
         'OSProcess'; package: 'OSProcess'; load.